Chibuzothon/Chibuzothon/README.md

 🌱 **Current Focus:**
--Developing a computer vision model to enhance inclusivity in AI dermatology -Competing in a Kaggle competition hosted by the Algorithmic Justice League to address AI disparities in dermatology
+- Developing a computer vision model to enhance inclusivity in AI dermatology
+- Competing in a Kaggle competition hosted by the Algorithmic Justice League to address AI disparities in dermatology
 - 📈 Predicting the cost of auto insurance claims (Machine Learning project with **Allstate**)
 - 🧬 Undergraduate Research Assistant: Applying **Machine Learning** to enhance 3D bioprinting designs in a Bioengineering Research project